HuseyinAA/WPF-EF_Project/README.md

 ---------------------------------------------------------------------

-The main purpose of this project is to work as a clock in/out an application where the "Employee" can create an "Account".
+The main purpose of this project is to work as a clock in/out an application for a small business where the "Employee" can create an "Account".
 This is then approved by the Admin.
-The employee is able to access the application after being confirmed.
-And can clock in and out of their application.
-Hours are calculated and is then displayed for them to view.
-Employee details are visible to both Admin and Employee.
+The employee is able to access the application after being confirmed to be working.
+And can select the clock in and out functionalities of the application to register their hours and get an idea of their total pay.
+Whilst Admins/Employers are able to view these details by seeing who has clocked on what day and time by selecting their employee.
+Employees personal details that they provided are visible to both Admin and Employee.